RyzenMu/Ultimate-React-Course/keywords.md

 react frameworks offer many other features like - ssr, staic site generation, better developer experience (DX) etc.

 Also known as Full stack react frameworks.

+PRACTICAL TAKEAWAYS:
+.
+A component is like a bluprint for a poece of UI that will eventually exist on the screen.
+When we "use" a component, React creates a component instance, which is like an actual physical manifestation of a component, containing props, state and more.
+A component instance, when rendered, will return react element.
+. "rendering" only means calling component functions and calculating what DOM elements need to be inserted, deleted or updated. it has nothing to do with writing to the DOM.
+THerefore, each time a component instance is rendered and re-rendered, the function is called again.
+. only the initial app render and state updates can cause a render, which happens for the entire application, not just one single component.
+.
+When a component instance gets re-rendered , all its children will get re-rendererd as well.
+This doesn't mean that all children will get updated in the DOM, thanks to reconciliation, which checks which elements have actually changed between two renders.
+But all this re-rendering can still have an impact on performance (more on that later in the course).
+.
+Diffing is how React decides which DOm elements need to be added or modified. if, between renders, a certain React element stays at the same position in the element tree, the corresponding DOm element and component state will stay the samw. if the element changed to a different position, or if it's a different type, the DOm element and state will be destroyed.
+.
+Giving elements a key prop allows react to distinguish between multiple component instances. when a key stays the same across renders, the element is kept in the DOm.
+This is why we need to use keys in lists.
+When we change the key between renders, the DOm element will be destroyed and rebuilt.
+We use this as a trick to reset state.
+.Never declare a new component inside another component!
+Doing so will re-create the nested component every time the parent compoenent re-renders.
+React will always see the nested component as new, and therefore reset its state each time the parent component is updated.
+. the logic that produces JSX output for a component instance ("render logic") is not allowed to produce any side effects: np API calls, no timers, no object or variable mutations, no state updates.
+Side effects are allowed in event handlers and useEffect(next Section).
+.
+The DOM is updated in the commit phase, but not by React, but by a "renderer" calledd ReactDOM.
+That's why we always needd to include both libraries in a React web app project.
+We can use other renderers to use React on different platforms, for example to build mobile or native apps.
+.
+Multiple state updates inside an event handler function are batched, so they happen all at once, causing only one re-render.
+This means we can not access a state variable immediately after updating it: state updates are asynchronous.
+Since React 18, batching also happens in timeouts, promises, and native event handlers.
+.
+When using event handlers, we get access to a synthetic event object, not the browse's native object, so that events work the same way across all browsers.
+The difference is that most synthetic events bubble, including focus, blur, and change, which do not bubble as native browser events.
+Only the scroll event does not bubble.
+.React is a library, not a framework.
+This means that you can assemble your application using your favorite third-party libraries.
+The downside is that you need to find and learn all these additional libraries.
+No problem, as you will learn about the most commonly used libraries in the course.